Chomsky (band)

+Chomsky is a Dallas-based band, consisting of Matt Kellum, Sean Halleck, Glen Reynolds, Don Cento, and James Driscoll.

 Founding

-Chomsky originated in the early 1990s in Denton, Texas under the moniker "House on The Hill".
+Chomsky originated in the early 1990s in Denton, Texas, under the moniker "House on The Hill".
 Guitarists Sean Halleck and John Norris of Arlington were in this initial group.
 By 1995, the band had changed its name to Chomsky and included Halleck, Norris, bassist James Driscoll, and drummers Rob Avsharian (of Bobgoblin) and Luke Adams.
 This lineup self-released an 8-track album in 1996 which was sold at shows in Denton.
 In 1997, Adams left the group and moved to Los Angeles, where he would later go on to drum for Pete Yorn.
 Matt Kellum of "The Doldrums" and "Blueface" replaced Adams, and the new lineup began recording with New Bohemian Wes Burt-Martin.
 However, Norris' side project, "Tommorowpeople", began to take up more of his time.

 The Tomorrowpeople were then signed to DGC Records and were often out in Los Angeles, working on their first major label effort.
 This created problems for Chomsky, who relied heavily on Norris' keyboard and guitar eccentricities in their recordings and live show.
 Because of this, Chomsky played infrequently in 1997 and early 1998.
 In April 1998 new drummer Matt Kellum befriended guitarist Glen Reynolds backstage at Fry Street Fair.
 Reynolds was there to hang out with his friend and former drummer Pete Young, who was playing with .357 Lover that day.
 Kellum was there with former Chomsky drummer Avsharian and Reynolds stuck out to Kellum as the only non-drummer present.
 The two became fast friends and Kellum invited Reynolds to practice with the band in the future.

 Kellum placed a follow-up call to Reynolds later the next week and the next day Reynolds, Driscoll, Kellum, and Halleck played together for the first time.
 This final Chomsky lineup would go on to play together for the next 10 years.
 At the band's first-ever practice, Halleck showed Reynolds a new song, "Road".
 Reynolds debuted with Chomsky a week after that first practice, playing a show at Dan's Bar on the eve of Kellum's University of North Texas graduation.
 Within three months, both Reynolds and Kellum moved from Denton to Dallas to work and take Chomsky more seriously.

 Chomsky released its second full-length record in the summer of 1999.
 The record, A Few Possible Selections for the Soundtrack of Your Life, went on to win the band several Dallas Observer and Fort Worth Music awards in 2000.